 Although the benefits of unified endpoint management are numerous, many organizations find it challenging to integrate UEM into their systems.
 For instance, larger organizations have legacy systems that run older operating systems that UEMs might not support.

-Also, a majority of employees need to be technically aware and the IT department should be trained to handle the UEM solution.
+- A majority of employees need to be technically aware and the IT department should be trained to handle the UEM solution.

-Also, complex networks infrastructure and the number and kind of devices to be supported adds to the complexity.
+- Complex networks infrastructure and the number and kind of devices to be supported adds to the complexity.